quarksuite/legacy/API.md

 ### merge

 A function that takes two or more scales and merges their *unique* values.
-You can use this to create multithreaded scales.
+You can use this to create multistranded scales.

 #### Usage